How to Dry Kitchen Sink Cabinets After Leaks

 Key Takeaways

-- Quick action after leaks helps prevent cabinet swelling and mold growth.
+- Quick action after leaks helps prevent cabinet swelling, hidden moisture, and mold growth.

 - Airflow is one of the most effective tools for drying cabinet interiors.